 Gain Expertise and Answer ‘What is GIS?’ for Yourself

 Getting a GIS-focused education can help you build that technical competency needed to guide adoption or further innovate these tools.
-At Elmhurst College, you can pursue either a master’s degree in GIS or graduate certificate in GIS, which can prepare you for a range of careers.
+At Elmhurst University, you can pursue either a master’s degree in GIS or graduate certificate in GIS, which can prepare you for a range of careers.

 Request more information today!